 3. Non-slipping rug corners

-Non-slip rug corners are the easiest answer to the question of how to keep fitted sheets from coming off bed.
+Non-slip rug corners are the easiest answer to the question of how to keep sheets on bed.
 Find non-slip rug underside sections made to latch onto surfaces.
 Place them underneath your fitted sheet on each mattress’ corner so that the sheet does not move from the position and alignment you set it in.
 It is also a good idea to put a foam base on the opposite (lower) side The outcome with both is almost similar.

 4. Place an irregular lower-sheet underneath the sheet